srbhmitt/pycon-tutorial/README.md

 Then just run python run.py from your terminal.

+# For Windows:

+Download and install this: https://github.com/UB-Mannheim/tesseract/wiki

+Open the views tab and create a new variable to point to the install.
+For example:

+pt2='C:\\Users\\GMZ094\\AppData\\Local\\Tesseract-OCR\\tesseract'

+then update the subprocess calls in views.py.
+For example from:

+text1=subprocess.check_output(['tesseract',destination1,"stdout","-l","eng","-psm","4"])

+to:

+text1=subprocess.check_output([pt2,destination1,"stdout","-l","eng","-psm","4"])

 ## <a name="training"></a>Training a new font with Tesseract
 Tesseract allows [training of new fonts and even new languages](https://github.com/tesseract-ocr/tesseract/wiki/Training-Tesseract), which requires installing Tesseract with this command: